replicadse/complate/docs/README.md

 └── ...
 ```

-This way, the `complate` program is redistributed via the GIT repository.
-If that's not what you want, simply keep the binary in your machine.
 As long as the configuration file version number fits your installed program major version you're good to go.
-Expecting the recommended folder structure, you should be able to simply run `./.complate/complate render | git commit -F -` in order to create a new standardized commit.
+Expecting the recommended folder structure (and assuming that the program is in your `PATH` environment variable), you should be able to simply run `complate render | git commit -F -` in order to create a new standardized commit.

 ## General overview